Outdoor Living

 RELATED: How to Install Asphalt Driveway in Six Easy Steps

 Once the base is ready, hot asphalt is poured onto a bed of heavier aggregate after which it is pressed into it with a steamroller.
-It cools down to becomes strong enough to support vehicular loads.
+It cools down to become strong enough to support vehicular loads.

 Types of Asphalt